microsoft/SigmaCollab/README.md

 # SigmaCollab: A Dataset for Situated Collaboration

 __`SigmaCollab`__ is a dataset supporting research on human-AI physically situated collaboration, consisting of a set of 85 sessions in which untrained participants were guided by an mixed-reality assistive AI agent in performing procedural tasks in the physical world.

-The dataset was collected with an open-source application called [Sigma](https://github.com/microsoft/psi/blob/master/Applications/Sigma/Readme.md), described in detail in [this arxiv paper](https://arxiv.org/abs/2405.13035) and in an [IEEE VR extended abstract](https://ieeexplore.ieee.org/abstract/document/10536320).
+The dataset, described in detail in [this arxiv paper](to-fill-in), was collected with an open-source application called [Sigma](https://github.com/microsoft/psi/blob/master/Applications/Sigma/Readme.md), which is described in [this arxiv paper](https://arxiv.org/abs/2405.13035) and in an [IEEE VR extended abstract](https://ieeexplore.ieee.org/abstract/document/10536320).
 The [Sigma](https://github.com/microsoft/psi/blob/master/Applications/Sigma/Readme.md) system is open-source, and you can download and run it yourself to collect your own / additional data.

 [Small video strip]